Romans Series Overview - Intro and 'Are There Two Evangels?'

 So if Jesus was not referring to Paul’s evangel in Matt.
 24:14, and the evangel of the kingdom is truly not the evangel of the untraceable riches of Christ that Paul identifies himself with, then what is He referring to?

-This leads us to a pressing issue.
-Why hasn’t this seven-year period started yet?
 If God hasn’t finished His preparation for this massive kingdom, then simple logic proclaims that He must be doing something in the background, right?
-He must have some kind of story going on while He prepares for this “testimony,” yeah?
-So what is it?
+He must have some kind of story going on while He prepares for the fallout and subsequent submission of the nations, yeah?

-Let us take a look at one more major
+us take a look at one more major passage, and it is written by Paul.
+Here is

-read the Bible before, this verse may clearly stand out to you for
+may clearly stand out to you for the first time:

 I have been entrusted with the evangel of the